htcondor/htcondor/docs/admin-manual/security.rst

 the other configured; it is enough to have secure channels from the SchedD to the Collector and from the StartD to the collector.
 Likewise, a Negotiator can establish trust with a SchedD in the same way: the SchedD trusts the Collector to tell only trustworthy Negotiators its secret.
-However, some features such as :tool:`condor_ssh_to_job` and :tool:`condor_tail` will not work unless the access point can authenticate directly to the execute point, which is why we mentioned needing to distribute the signing key earlier -- if the server does not have the signing key, it cannot directly validate the incoming ``IDTOKEN`` used for authentication.

 Security Terms
 --------------